 Hackers are getting smarter, and they’ve got access to a growing number of tools to gain access to your business phone system.
 Sometimes, your in-house security tactics aren’t strong enough to deter them.

-You should always have a data breach response plan, regardless of how strong your security measures are.
-This document outlines what you’ll do in the event of an attack.
-You won’t be running around like a headless chicken wondering what to do—which adds to the stress of the entire hack.
+So you should always have a data breach response plan in place, regardless of how strong your security measures are.
+This document outlines what you’ll do in the event (or inevitability) of an attack.

-As you can see, there are several actions you can take to make your VoIP phone system more secure.
-But sometimes, data breaches happen as a result of your provider’s mistakes.
+You can help make your VoIP phone system more secure, but sometimes, data breaches are a result of your VoIP provider’s mistakes.

 Here are seven ways to confirm whether your provider is doing their part.